 PEST analysis is an analysis of the political, economic, social and technological factors in the external environment of an organization, which can affect its activities and performance.

-PESTEL model involves the collection and portrayal of information about external factors which have, or may have, an impact on business.
+PESTEL model (or PESTLE model) involves the collection and portrayal of information about external factors which have, or may have, an impact on business.

 Understanding the tool

 PEST or PESTEL analysis is a simple and effective tool used in situation analysis to identify the key external (macro environment level) forces that might affect an organization.
 These forces can create both opportunities and threats for an organization.
 Therefore, the aim of doing PEST is to:

 - find out the current external factors affecting an organization;